xen0vas/vseutil/README.md

 # vse88x

-This tool performs the following
+vse88x tool performs the following

-- scan networks and single machines and reads McAfee VSE windows registry values
+- scan networks and single machines and reads McAfee VSE 8.8.x windows registry values
-- copy latest DAT file to target machine and executes the DAT in order to keep VSE antivirus updated
+- copy latest DAT file to target machine and executes the DAT in order to keep VSE 8.8.x antivirus updated
+- runs on 32bit as well as 64bit Windows OS

 the following article describes the steps updating VSE manually